Across the Universe: GW231123 as a magnified and diffracted black hole merger: Source and Lens Properties

 Assuming that the observed event corresponds to a type I macroimage produced by an SIS, we can predict the relative amplitude of the secondary type II macroimage as $R^{II}_{I} \equiv \sqrt{\frac{|\mu^{II}_{\rm macro}|}{|\mu^I_{\rm macro}|}} = \left|\frac{2} {\mu_{\rm macro}^I} -1 \right|^{1/2}$, with a median value $R^{II}_I \sim 0.82$.
 Given the signal-to-noise ratio (SNR) of GW231123, ${\rm SNR}_I\sim 20$, the second image can be loud ${\rm SNR}_{II}\sim R^{II}_{I} {\rm SNR}_I\sim 16$.
 However, the actual SNR is a function of $\Delta t_{\rm macro}$ through variations in detector sensitivity (noise, Earth's rotation modulation of antenna pattern), so we find the probability of detectable second image to be ${P_{\rm SL}(\rm SNR}_{II}>8) \sim 55 \%$.

-Ref. \cite{lvklensing} searched for possible strongly lensed counterparts of GW231123, finding no significant candidates.
-The lack of reported events consistent with GW231123 does not necessarily rule out the strong-lensing hypothesis.
-The lack of additional images can be explained by data gaps or the event becoming sub-threshold (e.g.~due to antenna-pattern modulations or low $R_{I}^{II}$).
-The strongly lensed counterpart can also be misidentified if one does not account for microlensing signatures and relies on biased and overconstrained estimates of source properties \cite{mishrapopbiases2023}, similar to that in Fig. \ref{fig:1D_systematics_microlens} and for sky location in Fig. \ref{fig:sky}.
-The second image will form closer to the center of the lens, increasing diffraction distortions (larger shear and microlens density) and the chance of it being missed by GW searches based on unlensed templates~\cite{Chan:2024qmb}.
-Finally, it is plausible that the macrolens is a galaxy group or a cluster, for which time delays (Eq.~\ref{eq:macro_delay}) can be years and the relationship between magnification, shear and image multiplicity is much more complex~\cite{Vujeva:2025kko}.
-Additional images of GW231123, if found, will provide additional evidence for a lensing detection and further information on the macrolens and source properties.
+\cite{lvklensing} searched for possible strongly lensed counterparts of GW231123 using the unlensed posteriors, finding no significant candidates.
+The lack of reported events consistent with GW231123 does not necessarily rule out the strong-lensing hypothesis: Additional images should be consistent with the intrinsic parameters of the diffracted source (PL or Embedded PL, Fig. \ref{fig:1D_systematics_microlens}) and the much wider sky localization of the lensed analyses (Fig. \ref{fig:sky} in Supplemental Material).
+The second image will form closer to the center of the lens, increasing diffraction distortions (larger shear and microlens density) and the chance of it being missed when comparing source parameters~\citep{mishrapopbiases2023} or by GW searches based on unlensed templates~\citep{Chan:2024qmb}.
+The lack of additional images can also be explained by data gaps or the event becoming sub-threshold (e.g.~due to antenna-pattern modulations or low $R_{I}^{II}$).
+Finally, it is plausible that the macrolens is a galaxy group or a cluster, for which time delays (Eq.~\ref{eq:macro_delay}) can be years and the relationship between magnification, shear and image multiplicity is much more complex~\citep{Vujeva:2025kko}.
+Additional images of GW231123, if found, will provide further evidence for a lensing detection and give information on the macrolens and source properties.